MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-single-page-app-angular-sign-in-prepare-app.md

       </mat-toolbar>
     </footer>
     ```
 1. Open _src/app/app.component.css_ and replace the code with the following snippet.
-This code adds CSS styling to the application header and footer.

     ```css
     .toolbar-spacer {